 The State of Florida recognizes that a large portion of the criminal trials at the Union County Courthouse are those for crimes committed by a state inmate while incarcerated in Union County.
-The state appropriated \$415,000 for the implementation of security screenings at the courthouse.
+The state appropriated \$415,000 for the implementation of security screenings at the courthouse, and Union County added \$230,000 from funds earmarked for major projects.

 A \$190,000 grant was funded through the Florida Recreational Development Assistance Program for improvements to the O.J.
-Phillips Recreational Complex and is expected to commence in 2024.
+Phillips Recreational Complex and is expected to commence in a future year.